 Minute Women endorses the Five Wishes program if you are need need of advance care planning.

 Who Provides & Pays for Hospice Care?

-Medicare or Medicaid will generally cover hospice services for individuals over the age of 65.
-For those under 65, private insurance may cover hospice, although it will often cover a less expansive range of services.
+Medicare or Medicaid will generally cover hospice services for individuals over the age of sixty-five.
+For those under sixty-five, private insurance may cover hospice, although it will often cover a less expansive range of services.

 Our aides at Minute Women Home Care can help supplement those hours hospice workers cannot be there.
-This allows family members to spend more quality time with their loved one while giving them the space they need to process the overwhelming loss they are about to face.
-Our caregivers are here to help for any number of hours needed throughout the day or night.
+This allows family members to spend more quality time with their loved ones while giving them the space they need to process the overwhelming loss they are about to face.
+Our caregivers are here to help with any number of hours needed throughout the day or night.

 Our hospice services include:

 - Mobility assistance, such as helping one move from a wheelchair to a bed

 - Medication management & reminders

 - Support & respite care for family members

 - Hand and foot rubs